Plutonomicon/plutarch-plutus/docs/SYNTAX.md

 This means that when faced with filling out the gap:

-> Jack: gap:

 ```haskell
 f :: Term s (PInteger :--> PString :--> a :--> a)
 f = plam $ \???
 ```

-You know that the argument to `plam` here will just be a Haskell function that takes in - `Term s PInteger`, `Term s PString`, and `Term s a` (in  that order), and spits out a `Term s a` back.
+You know that the argument to `plam` here will just be a Haskell function that takes in a `Term s PInteger`, a `Term s PString` and a `Term s a` (in  that order), and spits out a `Term s a` back.

-> Jack: takes in:

-> Jack: consider removing the first comma (...`PString` and `Term s a`, and spits...)

 # Delayed terms and Forcing

-You can use `pdelay` to create a delayed term and `pforce` to force on it.
+You can use `pdelay` to create a delayed term and `pforce` to evaluate it.
 These will help you emulate laziness in an otherwise strict language.
 More details at [Delay and Force](./CONCEPTS.md#delay-and-force).

-> Jack: Replace 'force on it' with something more descriptive e.g. 'call it' or 'run it'.

 ```hs
 pdelay :: Term s a -> Term s (PDelayed a)